TScan Therapeutics Announces 2023 Clinical Plans and Highlights Recent Progress

 Cash runway funds operations into 2Q 2024

 WALTHAM, Mass., Jan.
-05, 2023 (GLOBE NEWSWIRE) -- TScan Therapeutics, Inc. (Nasdaq: TCRX), a clinical-stage biopharmaceutical company focused on the development of T cell receptor (TCR)-engineered T cell therapies (TCR-T) for the treatment of patients with cancer, today announced its 2023 clinical pipeline plans and highlighted recent corporate achievements.
+05, 2023 (GLOBE NEWSWIRE) -- TScan Therapeutics, Inc. TCRX, a clinical-stage biopharmaceutical company focused on the development of T cell receptor (TCR)-engineered T cell therapies (TCR-T) for the treatment of patients with cancer, today announced its 2023 clinical pipeline plans and highlighted recent corporate achievements.

 "We made significant progress and growth in 2022, positioning both our solid tumor and hematologic malignancies programs for important data readouts in 2023," said David P. Southwell, President and Chief Executive Officer.
 "Our solid cash runway funds us well into 2024, seeing us through to multiple value-generating milestones.
 We believe that 2023 will be a pivotal year for TScan as we continue to advance our industry-leading clinical stage portfolio of TCR-T therapy candidates in both our solid tumor and hematologic malignancies programs."